zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 ### Production

-In production, Rails serves assets with caching enabled to optimize performance, ensuring that your application can handle high traffic efficiently.
+In production, Zoisite serves assets with caching enabled to optimize performance, ensuring that your application can handle high traffic efficiently.

 #### Asset Caching and Versioning in Production